 Invoke vs. Evoke: Avoid Mistakes With These Tricky Words

-- calling upon others for assistance
+- to call upon others for assistance (to invoke your friends for help)

-- putting something into effect
+- to put something into effect (to invoke a presidential veto)

 Using Invoke in a Sentence